MRSA Infection in Children

 - MRSA is staph bacteria that can’t be killed with common antibiotics.

 - MRSA is usually limited to the skin.
 It can be life-threatening if it spreads to the lungs, the bloodstream, or other organs.
 MRSA infection can be harder to treat than other staph infections.
 But other oral or IV (intravenous) antibiotics can successfully treat the infection.

-- MRSA infections are more common in groups of people that spend a lot of time close together.
-This includes children on a sports team.
-MRSA may be on sports equipment, clothing, and may transfer from skin to skin during play.
+- MRSA infections are more common in groups of people that spend a lot of time close together, such as kids on a sports team.
+MRSA may be on sports equipment and clothing.
+It may transfer from skin to skin during play.